linear-b/gitstream/docs/automations/additional-review-for-large-pr/README.md

 Automation Actions:

-* Require a minumim of 2 reviews.
+* Require a minimum of 2 reviews.
 * Post a comment that explains this is considered a large change that requires 2 reviews.

 !!! example "Additional Review for Large PRs"